Linda R. S. v. Richard D.: Facts

 Linda R. S., the mother of an out of wedlock child, brought an action to enjoin the "discriminatory application" of Art.
 602 of the Texas Penal Code, providing that any "parent" who fails to support his "children" is subject to prosecution but by state judicial construction applies only to married parents.
 Linda R. S. sought to enjoin the local district attorney from refraining to prosecute the father of her child for not providing child support.
 The three-judge District Court dismissed the action for lack of standing.

 Decision

 The Supreme Court affirmed the District Court's holding in a 5–4 decision.
 Justice Thurgood Marshall wrote the majority opinion, joined by Chief Justice Warren E. Burger and Justices Lewis F. Powell, Jr., Potter Stewart, and William Rehnquist.
-The Court held that "although appellant has an interest in her child's support, application of Art.
-602 would not result in support but only in the father's incarceration, and a private citizen lacks a judicially cognizable interest in the prosecution or nonprosecution of another."
+Citing Flast v.
+Cohen, the Court held that "in the unique context of a challenge to a criminal statute, appellant has failed to allege a sufficient nexus between her injury and the government action which she attacks to justify judicial intervention."
 In December 1981, in Leeke v.
 Timmerman, the Supreme Court affirmed the precedent in Linda R. S. v.
 Richard D..
+Four judges wrote two separate dissenting notes.